measiala/ACS_Summary_File/README.md

 Current goals are the following:

-0. Remove dependency on shell scripts to provide python3 only solution (nearing completion)
+1. Remove dependency on shell scripts to provide python3 only solution (nearing completion)

-1. Allow user specified year and period for the source dataset. (done)
+2. Allow user specified year and period for the source dataset. (done)

-2. Allow specification of table ids and summary level.
+3. Allow specification of table ids and summary level.
 Ideally also include ability to use wildcards.
 (Only startswith capability so far)

-3. Either dynamically pull down the necessary datasets or use locally cached files based on availability. (currently always pulls)
+4. Either dynamically pull down the necessary datasets or use locally cached files based on availability. (done)

+5. Unzip the files from within python (done)

+6. Assemble the datasets into a useful form (todo)

-4. In the long-term, create a useful enough program to share broadly. (not yet!)
+7. In the long-term, create a useful enough program to share broadly. (not yet!)